-(2) The Kentucky Regulated Business Segment net income goal is based on LKE ongoing net income and therefore the goal target and result exclude certain acquisition-related financing costs that are allocated to the Kentucky Regulated Segment.

-(3) The U.K. Regulated Segment consists of PPL Global, LLC ("PPL Global"), which primarily includes WPD's regulated electricity distribution operations, the results of hedging the translation of WPD's earnings from British pound sterling into U.S. dollars, and certain costs, such as U.S. income taxes, administrative costs and allocated acquisition-related financing costs.
-The U.K. Business Segment net income goal is based on WPD ongoing net income in GBP from its regulated electricity distribution operations, and therefore the goal target and goal result both exclude all domestic PPL Global USD ongoing activity.
+- (2) COVID-19 impact relates to incremental costs for labor not chargeable to capital projects due to U.K. government lockdown restrictions, outside services, customer payment processing, purchases of personal protective equipment and other safetyrelated actions associated with the COVID-19 pandemic. - (3) The Kentucky Regulated Business Segment net income goal is based on LKE ongoing net income and therefore the goal target and result exclude certain acquisition-related financing costs that are allocated to the Kentucky Regulated Segment. - (4) The U.K. Regulated Segment consists of PPL Global, LLC ("PPL Global"), which primarily includes WPD's regulated electricity distribution operations, the results of hedging the translation of WPD's earnings from British pound sterling ("GBP") into U.S. dollars, and certain costs, such as U.S. income taxes, administrative costs and allocated acquisition-related financing costs.
+The U.K. Business Segment net income goal is based on WPD ongoing net income in GBP from its regulated electricity distribution operations, and therefore the goal target and goal result both exclude all domestic PPL Global USD ongoing activity. - (5) The U.K. corporation tax rate was scheduled to be reduced from 19% to 17%, effective April 1, 2020.
+On March 11, 2020, the U.K. Finance Act 2020 included a cancellation of the tax rate reduction to 17%, thereby maintaining the corporation tax rate at 19%.
+The U.K. Finance Act 2020 was formally enacted on July 22, 2020.
+The primary impact of the cancellation of the corporate tax rate reduction was an increase in deferred tax liabilities and a corresponding deferred tax expense that was treated as a special item for earnings from ongoing operations.
+In addition, the impact of the U.K. tax rate change on 2020 earnings after the effective date was adjusted for goal results. - (6) Goal results are adjusted to eliminate U.K. sales volume variances that are recoverable in future years through the correction factor true-up mechanism.
+The correction factor, either positive or negative, represents the difference between actual regulated demand revenue and allowed demand revenue in a given period.

-- (4) The PA Regulated Business Segment net income goal result excludes unbudgeted interest income associated with intercompany loans that is eliminated in consolidation. - (5) The PPL Corporation EPS goal includes all ongoing earnings per share with the exception of the impact of certain unbudgeted foreign currency economic hedges executed to optimize the period in which the contracts settle.